rust-embedded/rust-raspberrypi-OS-tutorials/13_debugger/README.md

 Info : rpi3.cpu3: hardware has 6 breakpoints, 4 watchpoints
 ```

-Then, from another console, connect to openocd, halt, and show status.
+Then, from another console, use telnet to connect to openocd.
+Type `targets` to show status.
-In this timing, value of `pc` may point an address of the empty loop.

 ```console
 $ telnet localhost 4444